Admission for the January 2025 academic session is ongoing Apply Now!

 • Provide a survey of the main branches of Philosophy, Symbolic Logic, and Special symbols in symbolic Logic.

-• Understand the method of deduction using rules of inference and bi-conditionals qualification theory.
+• Understand the method of deduction using rules of inference and bi-conditionals.

-• Explain the nature of arguments, validity, and soundness.
+• Discuss types of discourse, nature of arguments, validity and soundness.

-• Use techniques for evaluating arguments and distinguish between inductive and deductive inferences.
+• Evaluate techniques for evaluating arguments and distinguish between inductive and deductive inferences.

 At the end of this course, students should be able to: